kmaida/angular-mediacheck/README.md

 ### Child Components

-Your root app component should be ubiquitious enough for child components to use it without having to inject `MediacheckService` and create their own matchMedia listeners.
+Your parent component should be ubiquitious enough for child components to use it without having to inject `MediacheckService` and create their own matchMedia listeners.
 Here is an example showing two ways to use the base component's properties to react to media query events:

 ```
 import { Component, Input, OnChanges } from '@angular/core';